Get Your First Metrics in ReSim

 uv sync

-This installs resim-sdk and python-dotenv.
+This installs resim-sdk.

 Step 5: Look at what you're running